Hello! I'm Donna.

 I have 14 years of experience as the Lead Interpreter at the Atlanta Area School for the Deaf in Clarkston, Georgia, interpreting for the staff and faculty, but also working on special interpreted projects related to the education of Deaf children nationwide.
 A large part of my work in the field of education has centered around interpreting standardized tests, teaching others to interpret test questions with fidelity, and as a consultant on a national level for test developers.
 I have served as the Secretary for the Georgia Registry of Interpreters for the Deaf, the state chapter of the Registry of Interpreters for the Deaf, as well as the Interpreter Coordinator for StageHands, an interpreting agency specializing in performance work of all kinds.

 Thank you for visiting my website.
 As you read my workshop descriptions, keep in mind that I can tailor any of my workshops to suit your specific needs.
-I have years of experience hosting conferences, presenting on a national stage, or in a web-based format, so my workshops are designed to engage small or large audience sizes, present or virtual.
+I have years of experience hosting conferences, presenting on a national stage, or in a web-based format, so my workshops are designed to engage small or large audience sizes, face to face or virtual.

 I look forward to working with you as you prepare for your next event.
 We are better together!